The Iconic Brooklyn Bridge

 Aside from sharing in the key aspects that define New York City, the Brooklyn Bridge remains so iconic because it is an integral part of Manhattan’s history.
 It was the first structure to form the “bigger and better” mentality found in the cities skyscrapers, as revolutionary as the speakeasies under the city streets, and as timeless as NYC itself.
 The bridge has been and will always be an image immediately associated with life in the city.

-Iconic and timeless; to words that encapsulate the spirit of New York City.
-Standing 63-stories tall, the fully glass clad 19 Dutch is the island’s newest addition to those iconic motifs.
-From the fully modern interiors of these homes to the plethora of onsite amenities, this is downtown Manhattan’s premier address.
+From the inspired modern interiors of these homes to the plethora of onsite amenities, this is downtown Manhattan’s premier address.

 Each home includes lofty ceilings, high-end appliances, and finished oak floors with ceramic tile bathrooms.
 Expansive windows offer breathtaking views of the city, while the finest in furnishing provide comfort and warmth.
 Your location also gives you immediate access to the subway station and PATH terminal via the underground walkway for a simple commute.